SQUID-based interferometric accelerometer

 To extend the range of situations for which interferometry-based technologies may be used, it is natural to consider electrons as ``phase change recorders'' in a quantum circuit made of superconductors.
 The main limit of this approach is that the sensitivity increases by only six orders of magnitude with respect to photon-based devices as the electron mass is 0.511 MeV, but this can be compensated by the benefit of using more portable microelectronics technology, which does not require the system to be cooled down to ultra-cold temperatures.
 In a superconductor, a Cooper pair would record the phase along its trajectory in wires at cryogenic temperatures.
-The simplest device for the purpose is a superconducting quantum interference device, or SQUID \cite{squid2006}.
+The simplest device for the purpose is a superconducting quantum interference device, or SQUID \cite{BookChap22004,squid2006}.
 Note that using London's prediction that a rotating superconductor produces a magnetic field throughout its interior, the intensity of which is proportional to the angular velocity \cite{London1950,Tate1990,Mach,Fischer2001}, makes already a SQUID an interesting device for the measurement of the rotation which differs from the Sagnac effect.

 Here, we theoretically demonstrate the possibility for superconducting devices to be used as convenient and accurate inertial sensors.
-We study the phase and current variations of SQUIDs experiencing either a constant transverse acceleration, or oscillatory forces due to vibrations.
-Our basic system being a circuit made of superconductors, we adapt a formalism used for ultra-cold atoms \cite{navez2016matter} to the case when the Cooper pairs' motion is restricted by the confining potential of the superconducting wires.
-For a transverse acceleration $a$, we recover the simple approximation of phase change $\Delta \phi =m v at^2/\hbar $ for a Cooper pair of mass $m$ of constant linear velocity $v$ during time $t$ \cite{Bouyer}.
+While SQUIDs have been used before for gravimetry and acceleration measurement \cite{Chan1987,Book2001,Dittus2001,Rzhevskiy2020}, they were operating as magnetometers; here, the idea is to employ SQUIDs as accelerometers rather than as magnetometers.
+With this approach, a SQUID can be designed so that its loop area can be very small, which mitigates issues such as external noise effects \cite{BookChap72004} and allows reaching high sensitivity to acceleration ($\sim 10^{-10}~{\rm m}\cdot{\rm s}^{-2}/\sqrt{\rm Hz}$).
+In this work, we study the phase and current variations of SQUIDs experiencing either a constant transverse acceleration, or oscillatory forces due to vibrations.
+Our basic system being a circuit made of superconductors, we adapt a formalism used for ultra-cold atoms \cite{Storey1994,navez2016matter} to the case when the Cooper pairs' motion is restricted by the confining potential of the superconducting wires.
+For a transverse acceleration $a$, we recover the simple approximation of phase change $\delta \phi =m v at^2/\hbar $ for a Cooper pair of mass $m$ of constant linear velocity $v$ during time $t$. \cite{Bouyer} The geometry of the SQUID plays an important role in the final account of the measurable phase difference.
+For this reason, we determine the electrical response to a constant acceleration for both the square and ring geometries.